Slashbunny/puppet-phpfpm/README.md

 The module has only been tested on Ubuntu.

 * `phpfpm` : Class that installs and configures php-fpm itself.
-* `phpfpm::pool` : Definition used to cofigure a fpm pool
+* `phpfpm::pool` : Definition used to configure a fpm pool

 ## Examples